sajjadahammad/MindMend/test/README.md

 # Test Suite

-This directory contains comprehensive test cases for the MindMend AI Therapist Chatbot.
+This directory contains comprehensive test cases for the MindMend AI Therapist Chatbot using **Vitest**.

 ## Test Structure